duyilemi/token-dash/README.md

 # token-dash
 https://ipfs.io/ipns/holy-disk-0584.on.fleek.co/

-A blockchain based game where play and claim GameTokens and NFTs on the rinkeby network.
+A blockchain based game where you can play and claim GameTokens and NFTs on the rinkeby network.
 The player guides a runner across a side-scrolling landscape, avoiding obstacles to achieve a higher score.

 # Overview of the user interface